StelianMorariu/Pawz/README.md

 This factory will essentially intercept every error thrown at the network layer, convert it to a domain error and propagate it upstream.

 You could say that this factory is crossing the data-domain layers, and generally you would want to define separate error types for the data layer and let the repository map to the domain error.
-I chose to map the errors direcly in the call adapter factory to save some time.
+I chose to map the errors directly in the call adapter factory to save some time.

 ## Testing